robotastic/trunk-recorder/README.md

  - **defaultMode** - Default mode to use when a talkgroups is not listed in the **talkgroupsFile** the options are *digital* or *analog*.
  - **captureDir** - the complete path to the directory where recordings should be saved.
  - **callTimeout** - a Call will stop recording and save if it has not received anything on the control channel, after this many seconds.
 The default is 3.
+ - **maxDuration** - If a call is being recorded and the duration exceeds this value in seconds, the call will stop recording and a new call will pick up where the previous on left off.
+The default is *0* or "no timeout".
  - **logFile** - save the console output to a file.
 The options are *true* or *false*, without quotes.
 The default is *false*.
  - **frequencyFormat** - the display format for frequencies to display in the console and log file.
 The options are *exp*, *mhz* & *hz*.
 The default is *exp*.
  - **controlWarnRate** - Log the control channel decode rate when it falls bellow this threshold.
 The default is *10*.
 The value of *-1* will always log the decode rate.